smaranng/Portfolio-generator/README.md

 # Portfolio Generator

-A modern, interactive web app for creating, customizing, and showcasing professional portfolios.
-Built with React, this project lets users add their details, skills, certifications, services, and more, then preview and share a beautifully designed portfolio page.
+A modern and interactive React-based web application that allows users to create, customize, and showcase professional portfolios with ease.
+Users can enter details such as skills, certifications, achievements, and services, then preview and share a beautifully designed portfolio page.

 ---